Remove Ghost Followers Instagram: The Top Engagement Killer

 There are many reasons why a ghost follower has found its way to your profile.
 If you have a public profile and promote your content a lot, they may have stumbled upon your page.
 You’re an easy target if you use popular hashtags or regularly comment on celebrities’ posts.

-Thankfully, Instagram does its part by detecting and deleting bot accounts.
+Thankfully, Instagram does its part by detecting and deleting bot Instagram accounts.
 Unfortunately, they don’t find every single one.
 So, you still need to check on your followers to know they’re real people.

-The Three Types of Ghost Followers
+TThe Three Types of Ghost Followers

-Perhaps the profile is of an old high school friend’s or a family member’s page for a business that went under.
+Perhaps the profile is an old high school friend’s or a family member’s page for a business that went under.
 Maybe it’s someone who forgot their password and never gained back access to their account.
 None are harmful, but none are active on the app either.

 Fake Instagram Accounts That Try To Scam You